opensearch-project/project-website/_posts/2024-10-08-Internal-functioning-of-sorting-in-hybrid-query.md

 * The collector executes on each shard to collect results for each subquery.
 While collecting, it also inserts the matching result into a priority queue, which is ordered according to the sorting criteria.
 * In the post process of the query phase, the subquery results are popped from the priority queue in the sorted order.

 Once coordinator node receives the response from all the data nodes, then the normalization process begins.
 The normalization processor calculates a score for each subquery result.
-Then, it combines different subqueries results to form a final sorted list of results, as per the sort criteria.
+It combines different subqueries results to form a final sorted list of results, as per the sort criteria.
 The results from the normalization phase are then sent to the fetch phase, which fetches the source of the document ids from the shards and create the final search response to be returned to the user.

 ![sorting-hld](/assets/media/blog-images/2024-10-08-internal-functioning-of-sorting-in-hybrid-search/Sorting-hld.png)